davidstavin/osticket-prereqs/README.md

 Once the previous permissions have been removed, Select "Add" to assign a new set of permissions, followed by "Select a Principal" in the next window.
 <img width="2485" height="1147" alt="add permission and select principal-anno-back" src="https://github.com/user-attachments/assets/687ea54e-ade6-4111-85e4-0d4d875d0f24" />

-In the new dialog, type `Everyone` in the object names textbox, then select "Check names" to fix any syntax errors, and press "Okay".
+In the new dialog, type `Everyone` in the object names textbox, then select `Check Names` to fix any syntax errors, and press `Okay`.
 This will assign literally **everyone** (i.e., users and admins) as the authorized entity for this file.

 _Note_.
-Assigning permissions in this manner is fine for this tutorial, but is seriously unwise for production environments, and the appropriate permissions would be dependent on the use case.
+Assigning permissions in this manner is fine for this tutorial, but is seriously unwise for production environments.
 <img width="2484" height="1147" alt="everyone, check names, okay-anno-back" src="https://github.com/user-attachments/assets/a0447ce0-0a9f-449d-966a-64220bc718bc" />

 Once the prinicpal has been configured, assign the permissions `Full Control`, `Modify`, and `Write` by filling the adjacent checkboxes, and selecting "Okay".
 Based on the security principal this will effectively grant adminstrator privileges to *everyone*